chainguard-dev/edu/content/chainguard/migration/migrating-php.md

 This article will assist you in the process of migrating your existing PHP Dockerfiles to leverage the benefits of Chainguard Images, including a smaller attack surface and a more secure application footprint.

 ## Chainguard PHP Images

-Chainguard offers multiple PHP Image variants catering to distinct use cases, such as command-line interfaces (CLI) and web applications.
+Chainguard offers multiple PHP images and variants catering to distinct use cases.
+In addition to the regular PHP image that includes CLI and FPM variants, we offer a dedicated [Laravel](https://edu.chainguard.dev/chainguard/chainguard-images/reference/laravel/) image designed for Laravel applications.

 Each variant comes in two flavors: a minimal runtime image (distroless) and a builder image distinguished by the `-dev` suffix (e.g., `latest-dev`).

 In a nutshell, distroless images don't include a package manager or a shell, being used exclusively as runtimes to keep the environment to a minimum.
 Builder images, on the other hand, include packages such as `apk` and `composer` for building PHP applications.
 Builder images can be used _as-is_ to provide a more straightforward migration path.
 Whenever possible, though, we encourage users to combine both images in a multi-stage environment to build a final distroless image that will function strictly as an application runtime.

 For a deeper exploration of distroless images and their differences from standard base images, refer to the guide on [Getting Started with Distroless images](/chainguard/chainguard-images/getting-started-distroless/).

-### Migrating from non-apk systems
+## Migrating from non-apk systems
 When migrating from distributions that are not based on the `apk` ecosystem, you'll need to update your Dockerfile accordingly.
 Our high-level guide on [Migrating to Chainguard Images](https://edu.chainguard.dev/chainguard/migration-guides/migrating-to-chainguard-images/) contains details about distro-based migration and package compatibility when migrating from Debian, Ubuntu, and Red Hat UBI base images.

-### Installing PHP Extensions
+## Installing PHP Extensions
 Wolfi offers several PHP extensions as optional packages you can install with `apk`.
 Because PHP extensions are system-level packages, they require `apk` which is only available in our **builder** images (`latest-dev` and `latest-fpm-dev`).
-The following extensions are already included within all variants:
+The following extensions are already included within all Chainguard PHP Image variants:

 - `php-mbstring`
 - `php-curl`